ninfane/ninfane/README.md

-- 👋 Hi, I’m @ninfane, you can call me nin, nyn, chapu or marina (my real name)
+- 👋 Hi, I’m @ninfane, you can call me nin/nyn, chapu or marina (my real name).
+My pronouns are she/her.
-- 👀 I’m interested in responsive web design, making every day tasks easier with apps
+- 👀 I’m interested in responsive web design, making every day tasks easier with apps.
-- 🌱 I’m currently working as a junir frontend developer, learning NEXTjs and Typescript
+- 🌱 I’m currently working as a junir frontend developer, learning NEXTjs and Typescript.
 - 📫 You can reach me on my linkedin! https://www.linkedin.com/in/marina-crespo/

 <!---